azazil52/Interview_Example_Code/README.md

 Question 2
 -   Question 2 was completed using angular and can be run by the command <ng serve> while in the folder titled "Working" of the questiontwo folder
+-   This is a working example of a loggin page.
+Meant to show basic understanding of the angular programming language and show some css work